Isaac Boakye: Arminia Bielefeld

-With many of his compatriots scattered throughout Europe's top leagues and clubs, the then 22-year-old elected to sign for unfashionable Arminia Bielefeld in the 2.
-Bundesliga and kept his eyes squarely focused on Ghana's big prize – the 2006 FIFA World Cup.
-In the meantime, his environs suited him just fine, particularly as his team sat atop the second division table and could well be in the top flight next season.
+With many of his compatriots scattered throughout Europe's top leagues and clubs, the then 22-year-old elected to sign for Arminia Bielefeld in the 2.
+Bundesliga and kept his eyes focused on the 2006 FIFA World Cup.

 "My first year here in Germany has been nice," Boakye told in April 2004.
 “I’m very happy to start my career here, and I hope to get the chance to play in the Bundesliga soon.
 Bielefeld is doing well now, and the football is very competitive.
 That's good for me.”

-Competitive perhaps but the bustling Kumasi native has been having little trouble finding the net in Germany.
-The 1.80 m tall forward has managed to score 14 times in his 26 clubs matches despite being the primary focus of opposition defences.
+The 1.80m tall forward has managed to score 14 times in his 26 clubs matches.
 His record for his country is slightly off that pace – five goals in his first 20 caps.

 In March 2005, Boakye extended his contract with German side Arminia Bielefeld until June 2008.
 Persistent knee injuries limited Boakye to just four appearances that season but that did not prevent the club from offering him a new deal.
 Boakye scored 10 goals in his two seasons with Arminia Bielefeld in the Bundesliga.
 In his three-year stay with the club, he scored played 61 league matches and scored 24 goals.